 There will be double and single occupancy rooms available during hybrid orientation,.
 Students can select their room occupancy preference during orientation registration.
 Students can change their room occupancy (single or double) preference up to 10 days before their scheduled orientation session.

 Upon check-in, students in double-occupancy rooms are encouraged to discuss expectations with their roommate regarding COVID-19 precautions and behaviors (e.g., wearing masks in the room, etc.).
 Orientation and conference assistants' staff will be available to help discuss concerns and can assist if needed.

 Can I pick my own roommate?
 If not, how are roommates assigned?

-Roommates are randomly assigned based on the students’ college/school.
+Roommates are randomly assigned.
 There will not be an opportunity to preference a roommate.